 The resource group wraps a single VkDescriptorSet.
 It’s been allocated from of a global descriptor pool.
 As stated before it’s using a global VkDescriptorSetLayout.
 The engine never allocates descriptor sets inside a frame.
 Resource groups are created on asset loading.

 The framebuffer wraps a single VkFramebuffer and a single VkRenderPass.
 The renderpass contains a single subpass without any implicit image transitions.
 At the moment all barriers are set outside.

 The command buffer is an interesting beast.
 It does many things but it maps well to Vulkan.
 There are N command pools one for each thread.
 So every command buffer must be created, built and submitted from a specific thread.
 The engine creates and destroys many command buffers every frame, to minimize the cost of creation GR recycles the command buffers.
 AnKi also creates lots of command buffers at load time.
 These command buffers contain, at most, 10 commands that do texture or buffer loading.
 To avoid recycling fat command buffers to slim ones command buffer initialization accepts a flag that denotes the number of commands this command buffer will hold (CommandBufferFlag::SMALL_BATCH).
 One interesting aspect is that pipeline barriers are explicit command buffer commands just like in Vulkan.
-This avoided many headaches down the line.
+This help us avoid many headaches down the line.

 The occlusion query is pretty straight forward too.
 Nothing interesting to mention here.

 As you can see the abstraction is very explicit and very close to Vulkan.
 It hides many things (like memory management) without sacrificing much of the performance characteristics of Vulkan.
 At the same time the Vulkan backend is extremely simple.
 The GL backend is 6K loc and the Vulkan is 9K.